Quantum-Accelerators/quacc/docs/user/wflow_engine/executors1.md

         2. The `SlurmExecutor` must have `use_srun=False` in order for ASE-based calculators to be launched appropriately.

+=== "Dask"

+    A Dask cluster can be set up to be used with a queueing system like that found on most HPC machines.
+This is done via [Dask Jobqueue](https://jobqueue.dask.org/en/latest/index.html).
+Example configurations for various queuing systems can be found in ["Example Deployments"](https://jobqueue.dask.org/en/latest/examples.html) section of the documentation.

 === "Redun"

     Out-of-the-box, Redun will run on your local machine.
 However, in practice, you will probably want to specify a dedicated executor.